Occultation (Islam)

-and the belief in the eschatological Mahdi remains popular among all Muslims, possibly owing to numerous traditions to this effect in canonical Sunni and Shia sources.
+Occultation (غيبة, ghayba) refers to the eschatological belief in Shia Islam that the Islamic messianic and eschatological figure Mahdi has already been born, subsequently concealed, and will reemerge in the End Times.
+Although Sunni Islam does not hold that the Mahdi has already been born and is in occultation, the signs of his reappearance are common in both Shia and Sunni branches.

-However, the branches of Shia Islam that believe in it differ with regard to the identity of the Mahdi.
-The mainstream Shia identifies him as Muhammad al-Mahdi, the twelfth imam, who is believed to be responsible for the affairs of men and, in particular, their inward spiritual guidance during the occultation.
+Twelver Shi'ism, the largest and most significant denomination of Shia Islam, identifies him as Muhammad al-Mahdi, the twelfth Imam, who is responsible for the affairs of men and their inward spiritual guidance during the occultation.
+The belief in the Mahdi remains very popular among all Muslims, owing to numerous traditions in canonical Sunni and Shia hadith.

-Twelver Shia
+Twelver Shia Islam

-Jamkaran Mosque in Qom, Iran, is a popular pilgrimage site for Shia Muslims.
-Local belief holds that the twelfth Imam—the eschatological Mahdi in Twelver Shia—once appeared and prayed in Jamkaran.
+The Jamkaran Mosque in Qom, Iran, is a holy site in Shia Islam.
+It is belived to be the place where the Mahdi once appeared and offered prayers.
+Every year, millions celebrate Mid-Sha'ban at the mosque, marking the birth of Muhammad al-Mahdi.

 Twelver Shia is the mainstream branch of Shia Islam, accounting for 85 percent of the Shia population.
 The Twelvers believe that their twelfth Imam, Muhammad al-Mahdi, is in occultation.
 During his Minor Occultation (874–941), the twelfth Imam is believed to have remained in regular contact with four successive agents, collectively known as the Four Deputies (al-nuwwab al-arba').
 During the Major Occultation (941–present), however, there is no agent of the Hidden Imam on earth, though it is believed that he remains providentially living in his physical body until his reappearance in the end of time.

 The Twelver theory of occultation crystallized in the first half of the fourth (tenth) century based on rational and textual arguments.
 This theory, for instance, sets forth that the life of Muhammad al-Mahdi has been miraculously prolonged, arguing that the earth cannot be void of the imam as the highest proof (hujja) of God.
 As another example, while the Abbasid threat might have initially forced the twelfth imam into occultation, according to this doctrine, his absence continues until initial conditions are met for his reappearance, including humankind's readiness for the message of the Hidden Imam.